sanjayk0330/zero-waste-recipe/README.md

-# Zero Waste Recipe Recommender
+# Intelligent Recipe Suggestion System For Zero-Waste
 Our main goal was to determine and implement a method to help reduce the amount of food wasted by individual households.
 By using machine learning, we managed to achieve this goal by creating a program which recommends recipes based on at home ingredients prioritized by their expiration dates.

 This repository contains our work in creating the program from its inception to its implementation.